-The truth is that you can get illegal content on your Android box, an Apple TV, Roku or even your PC.
-Even your Android phone can get to the very same illegal streaming sites that your Android box can.
+The truth is that you can get illegal content on your Android box, an Apple TV, Roku, or even your PC.
+Even your Android phone can access the same illegal streaming sites as your Android box.

-There’s nothing different about an Android TV box except the fact that it’s optimized for your television.
+There’s nothing different about an Android TV box except that it’s optimized for your television.

 Myth #2: Streaming is illegal

-This myth started out because streaming got lumped into the same category as downloading torrents.
-In fact, they’re very different.
+This myth started because streaming got lumped into the same category as downloading torrents, but they’re very different.

 The thought was that the government couldn’t go after companies directly because they didn’t host any of the files themselves.
 Nevertheless, downloading illegal content was still illegal.

 Back in 2019, media companies started suing individual users for downloading files.
-The media lumped streaming into the same bucket, when in fact, they’re completely different.
+The media lumped streaming into the same bucket when they’re entirely different.

-The legal loophole is that streaming doesn’t actually download the files to your device.
-They just play them in real time.
+The legal loophole is that streaming doesn’t download the files to your device.

 According to legal experts, “since most streaming video does not actually involve downloading a copy of the work (it merely creates a temporary copy that cannot be permanently copied), users can legitimately argue that merely watching a non-downloaded stream does not run afoul of the law.”